Development of the human body: Fertilization

-Fertilization occurs when the sperm successfully enters the ovum's membrane.
-The chromosomes of the sperm are passed into the egg to form a unique genome.
-The egg becomes a zygote and the germinal stage of embryonic development begins.
+Fertilization occurs when the sperm successfully enters the ovum's membrane and the two cells fuse to form a single cell zygote.
+Each gamete (sperm and egg) are haploid, meaning they have half the number (23) of chromosomes present in a typical human cell, one copy of each chromosome.
+When they fuse, the resulting zygote is diploid, with 46 chromosomes, and has unique genetic material that is a combination of both parents.
+Some gametes form improperly and retain two copies of one or more chromosomes.
+When one of these improper gametes fuses with a regular gamete, they create a zygote with trisomy, a disorder in which a human has three copies of a certain chromosome instead of two.

 The germinal stage refers to the time from fertilization, through the development of the early embryo, up until implantation.
 The germinal stage is over at about 10 days of gestation.

-The zygote contains a full complement of genetic material, with all the biological characteristics of a single human being, and develops into the embryo.
-Briefly, embryonic development have four stages: the morula stage, the blastula stage, the gastrula stage, and the neurula stage.
+The zygote contains a full complement of genetic material with all the biological characteristics of a single human being, and develops into the embryo.
+Embryonic development has four stages: the morula stage, the blastula stage, the gastrula stage, and the neurula stage.
 Prior to implantation, the embryo remains in a protein shell, the zona pellucida, and undergoes a series of rapid mitotic cell divisions called cleavage.
 A week after fertilization the embryo still has not grown in size, but hatches from the zona pellucida and adheres to the lining of the mother's uterus.
 This induces a decidual reaction, wherein the uterine cells proliferate and surround the embryo thus causing it to become embedded within the uterine tissue.
 The embryo, meanwhile, proliferates and develops both into embryonic and extra-embryonic tissue, the latter forming the fetal membranes and the placenta.
 In humans, the embryo is referred to as a fetus in the later stages of prenatal development.
 The transition from embryo to fetus is arbitrarily defined as occurring 8 weeks after fertilization.
 In comparison to the embryo, the fetus has more recognizable external features and a set of progressively developing internal organs.
 A nearly identical process occurs in other species.